pavelbrn/Bash_Scripts/squirrel_CLI/Readme.md

 2) move files from any directory to your target directory
 Setup:

 sq -from where/your/files/are/located

 sq -target your/target/dir

 Command:

 sq -move filenameInsideFromDirectory

-3) If you have a git repository in your directory then use the sq -gc "Your commit message here"
+3) If you have a git repository in your directory then use the command

+sq -gc "Your commit message here"

-This will commit all files with a message to your local git repository.
+This will commit all files with a commit message to your local git repository.

 Installation: